 Here are some of our favourite days out for free from the team…

-What if you could travel back in time to see a dinosaur, meet a pirate, or discover more about slavery in England?
-With these great days out for free, you can!
+What if you could travel back in time to see a dinosaur, explore ancient worlds, or discover more about slavery in England?
+With these great days out for free, you can.

-- The Natural History Museum in London is a great place to see how natural history has changed over time.
+- The Natural History Museum in London is a brilliant place to see how natural history has changed over time.

 - The Natural Maritime Museum in London offers an interactive Ship Ahoy! gallery for kids who wish to play explorer or pirate.
-Children may dress as sea captain, light the boiler of the steamer, and go crabbing in this gallery.
+Children can dress as a sea captain, light the boiler of the steamer, and go crabbing in this gallery.